Category Archives: Württemberg Royals

 In 1813, King Friedrich changed sides and went over again to the British side.
 After Napoleon’s fall, Friedrich attended the Congress of Vienna (1814-1815), whose goal was to provide a long-term peace plan for Europe by settling critical issues arising from the French Revolutionary Wars and the Napoleonic Wars.
 At the Congress of Vienna, Friedrich was confirmed as King of Württemberg.
 Shortly thereafter, Friedrich died of pneumonia on October 30, 1816, at Ludwigsburg Palace in Stuttgart, Kingdom of Württemberg, now in the German state of Baden-Württemberg, at the age of 61, and was buried in the Royal Crypt in the Castle Chapel at Ludwigsburg Palace.
 Friedrich’s son from his first marriage succeeded him as King Wilhelm I of Württemberg.

 As Queen Dowager, Charlotte continued to live in Ludwigsburg Palace.
 She was always pleased to have visits from any of her siblings.
 In 1819, Charlotte was godmother by proxy of her niece, the future Queen Victoria of the United Kingdom.
 In 1827, Charlotte returned to England for the first time since their wedding in 1797, for the treatment of pulmonary edema, called dropsy at that time.
-However, she enjoyed returning to her home country and seeing her relatives, especially her goddaughter Princess Victoria.
+She enjoyed returning to her home country and seeing her relatives, especially her goddaughter Princess Victoria.
 Forty-five years later, Queen Victoria recalled meeting her aunt: “She had adopted all the German fashions and spoke broken English – and had not been in England for many years.
 She was very kind and good-humored but very large and unwieldy.”

 by William Skelton, after Paul Fischer, line engraving, published 1828